 - Financial Plan – Draft policies on how you will manage customer transactions, cash flow, expenses, investment, and invoicing to stabilize your business’s financial performance.

 Before writing your business plan, keep your goals and audience in mind.
 These factors will guide you in every stage of your business growth.
 Try not to make any guesses and present only data-backed information.

 Step 6: Register Your Business

 Once you have your business plan ready, you should get your business or company registered and give it a legal structure.
 The process differs in every country and state.
 So, you should consult a legal expert to understand the process before taking further steps.

 For starters, you can follow these three steps to register your eCommerce business –

 1. Pick a business name (store name)

-Your store name is how your customer and market players will know your eCommerce business.
+Your store name is how your customers and market players will know your eCommerce business.
 Let it be simple, creative, and easy to remember.

-Even the popular online store builders like Shopify and Wix lets you brainstorm uncommon store names via their name generators.
+Even popular online store builders like Shopify and Wix let you brainstorm uncommon store names via their name generators.